creamakerspace/website/content/join.md

 {% end %}

 ### Membership Plans

+{% message(header="Launch Special", class="is-danger") %}
+    <p>To celebrate the launch, for the month of June, all monthly memberships subscriptions will get the annual pricing discount (for up to 1 year).</p>
+    <p>Also, through June 16, we will be providing equipment certification classes to members for free!
+(Class availability is limited.
+Inquire in-person for details.)</p>
+{% end %}

 If you want to be a regular part of our maker community, decide which membership is right for you.